guns/vim-clojure-highlight/README.markdown

 This will fail silently if fireplace is unable to connect to an nREPL server.

+Reload your buffer with `:e` to update syntax matches.

 Reference highlighting can be toggled with the following command:

 ```vim